caddis/streeng/README.md

 allowed="p|span|a"
 ```

 This will strip either all (if set to `allowed="none"`) or the desired HTML tags from the string enclosed by the tag pair.
-If this parameter is not set, the default is to allow all.
+If this parameter is not set the default is to allow all.

 Example: